 - You need access to high quality webcam or video camera and an understanding of how to upload video in specified formats.
 You may use an iPhone, etc, but it must be handled as professionally as possible (no "selfie" videos) and positioned on a stationary object.
 The Research-Oriented Informative Speech must be videotaped in front of a live audience of at least five adults.
-You will need an appropriate setting to record your speeches.
-Lastly, Power Point (or a similar presentation program) is required as a visual aid. - High speed internet and access to eLearning. - A high degree of self-motivation; more than a traditional face-to-face class this online class is rigorous and fast paced. - We will be using Box to house your speech videos for this course click on these instructions for accessing your existing UTD Box account, uploading your videos into Box, and posting your video into the eLearning assignment. https://utdallas.box.com/comm1311 - All UTD students already have an existing Box account.
+You will need an appropriate setting to record your speeches. - High speed internet and access to eLearning. - A high degree of self-motivation; more than a traditional face-to-face class this online class is rigorous and fast paced. - We will be using Box to house your speech videos for this course click on these instructions for accessing your existing UTD Box account, uploading your videos into Box, and posting your video into the eLearning assignment. https://utdallas.box.com/comm1311 - All UTD students already have an existing Box account.